michaellperry/RoboCoder/README.md

 Check your scripts into Git.
 They're just text!
 But keep them in a separate repository than the code so that you can reset one without loosing the other.

+If you make a mistake, use Backspace.
+If you hit Backspace and the last keystroke was a character, then RoboCoder will just delete that character from the script; it won't insert a Backspace.

 ## Roadmap

-If you hit Backspace and the last keystroke was a character, then just delete that character from the script; don't insert a Backspace.

 Give some indication of where you are in the script during playback.